ALL YOU NEED TO KNOW To travel to Tambopata

 To get to the Tambopata National Reserve you first need to go to Puerto Maldonado.
 Puerto Maldonado is the gateway city to the reserve and the capital of Madre de Dios.
 There are daily incoming flights to Puerto Maldonado.
 These flights arrive from Lima or Cuzco, at least three times a day.

-The flights from Lima depart from Jorge Chavez airport’s domestic flight terminal.
+The flights from Lima depart from Jorge Chavez Airport’s domestic flight terminal.
 Direct flights take about 1 hour and 40 minutes.
 There are flights from Cusco departing from the domestic terminal of the Velasco Astete airport.
 The trip might take from 3.5 hrs to 4.5 hrs as they stop over Lima.

 *From June 1st, 2022, LATAM has 3 frequencies a week (Monday, Tuesday, and Wednesday) from Cuzco to Puerto Maldonado with a duration of 45 minutes.
 Take note that this varies according to the airline.*

-**We do not recommend arriving or departing to / from Puerto Maldonado by bus, as the highway is unsafe**
+**We do not recommend arriving or departing to/from Puerto Maldonado by bus, as the highway is unsafe**

 In Puerto Maldonado, Rainforest Expeditions and most lodge and tour operator companies will be waiting for you at the airport arrivals terminal.
-From there, you hop on a bus for a quick stop to headquarters before continuing on to the river ports.
-Once at the port, you will board on boats to continue to the lodges.
+From there, you hop on a bus for a quick stop at headquarters before continuing to the river ports.
+Once at the port, you will board boats to continue to the lodges.
 Lodges are 1 to 4 hours away by boat from the port.
 Keep in mind: the longer you go, the better the wildlife.

 Boat schedules are designed to meet incoming and departing flights but you should not arrive after 1500 because then you may have to travel by boat in the dark, before getting to your lodge.
 Boat rides are great.
-You will probably see capybara and caiman on the Tambopata River and with lots of luck a jaguar!
+You will probably see Capybara and caiman on the Tambopata River and with lots of luck a jaguar!

 More on Getting to Tambopata, including a list of lodges, distances, and travel times to each one.